ZedCode/how-to-golang-tdd/index.md

 }
 ```

-Perfect, now we can start writing the **failing** tests for this function.
-Move over to `handlers_test.go` and add a new test for the brand new route.
+Now I can start writing the **failing** tests for this function.
+It's time to open `handlers_test.go` back up and add a new test for the brand new route.

 ```golang
 func TestCheckHandler(t *testing.T) {